SAP/spartacus-docs/_pages/install/building-the-spartacus-storefront-from-libraries.md

     **Note:** The recommended approach is to not configure the `context` property, and instead to allow Spartacus to automatically determine the context based on the URL patterns of your sites, as defined in the CMS.
 For more information, see [Automatic Multi-Site Configuration]({{ site.baseurl }}{% link _pages/dev/context/automatic-context-configuration.md %}).
   - The value for `baseSite` is the CMS name of the back end storefront, as it appears in **Backoffice > WCMS > Website**.
 This example uses the `electronics` sample storefront included with SAP Commerce Cloud.
 Change this value based on the CMS sites installed on your server.
 For example, if you install the `spartacussampledataaddon` (described later in this document), you would use `electronics-spa` base site value.
 If you have both AddOns, you can specify both `electronics` and `electronics-spa`.

-   **Note**: The base site and its context can also be detected automatically, based on URL patterns defined in the CMS.
-For more information, see [Context Configuration]({{ site.baseurl }}/context-configuration/#automatic-context-configuration).

 - `i18n` (`resources`, `fallbackLang`): This parameter configures Spartacus to use default translation data provided with Spartacus and defines the language to use if a translation doesn't exist.

 - `features`: Configure feature level available in an app.
 Value corresponds to minor (feature) release version number: '1.0', '1.1', etc. Each subsequent level contains all of the features from previous one.